-If you find that your Raspberry Pi 3, the new one (at the time of writing anyway!) with built in WiFi and Bluetooth, loses the WiFi connection after a period of inactivity, then this thread on the Raspberry Pi Forums, which will open in a new tab, might be of interest.
+If you find that your Raspberry Pi 3 (or any above), those with built in WiFi and Bluetooth, loses the WiFi connection after a period of inactivity, then this thread on the Raspberry Pi Forums, which will open in a new tab, might be of interest.
 Have a read.
 If you want to miss out on the preliminaries of the thread, start reading here instead.

 sudo iw dev wlan0 set power_save off